emaze/emaze-pongo/README.md

 ## Further developments

+* Provide methods to read a list of results lazily via iteration
 * Provide a simpler way to query the aggregates using an SQL query translated to a JSON-based query
 * Integrate it with the Spring transaction manager in order to support the automatic updates of the changed entities
 * Introduce an optional entities cache at transaction level